FARM CAMP DIRECTOR

 - Creation of hands-on education about agriculture, local habitats, and the value of manual labor.

-- It is imperative to create intellectually challenging experiences for farm campers.
+- It is imperative to create an intellectually challenging experience for farm campers in which campers

 - Experience with animals such as chickens, goats, sheep, horses, and bees is preferred.

 - The Director should possess significant experience in the production and implementation of youth programs – Ag-education experience preferred.

 - Preferred: Experience with current hi-tech and computers used in growing healthy crops and growing healthy livestock, soil testing, drones on farms and ranches

 - Preferred: The Director should possess an understanding of modern food systems and how sustainable agriculture, the consumption of locally grown food, and responsible land use can support a healthy society.

 Roles may include, but are not limited to:

 - Take, edit and post pictures, news, and video to Instagram, Twitter, Facebook

 - Website management

 - Updating calendar